Mikhus/domurl/README.md

-# jsurl
+# jsurl 2.0

 Lightweight URL manipulation with JavaScript.
-Minified and gzipped 1.4KB

-**NOTE: DO NOT USE VERSIONS 1.2.4-1.2.6 - THEY DO HAVE OUTDATED url.min.js!!!**
+**NOTE: This is major version release which changes API in comparison to version 1.x**

+API Changes:

+ - Url.query.clear() is moved to Url.clearQuery()
+ - Url.query.count() is moved to Url.queryLength()
+ - Url.query.isEmpty() is moved to Url.isEmptyQuery()

 ## Goal